mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * group extensions
 * external public key

-In other words, to join a group via an External Commit, a new member needs a GroupInfo with an `external_pub` extension present in its `extensions` field.
+In other words, to join a group via an external Commit, a new member needs a GroupInfo with an `external_pub` extension present in its `extensions` field.

 ~~~ tls-presentation